barionleg/cesium.wiki.gs/Material-System-Details.md

 Design and implementation ideas for our material system.

-## Initial Features
+## Phase 1

-* Add simple tests that verify the material by rendering a polygon.
-Currently, we don't have tests for most materials.
+* _Done: Add simple tests that verify the material by rendering a polygon.
+Currently, we don't have tests for most materials._
-* Explore materials implemented using procedural textures, i.e., brick, marble, granite, wood, asphalt, etc.  Later, we'll procedurally shade a city with these building blocks.
+* _Done: Explore materials implemented using procedural textures, i.e., brick, marble, granite, wood, asphalt, etc.  Later, we'll procedurally shade a city with these building blocks._
+* _Done: Add better reference documentation._
 * Add an opacity/alpha map material.
 * Decouple diffuse and specular components.
    * Split `agi_getMaterialColor` into two separate GLSL functions: `agi_getMaterialDiffuseComponent` and `agi_getMaterialSpecularComponent`.